lightning-core/lightning/communications/high/AmikoPay_IOUChannel.md

 The 'channelClass' attribute in the Deposit message must be equal to 'IOUChannel', to indicate that this channel type is being used.

-After the Deposit message, the depositing side sends a single ChannelMessage.
+After the Deposit message, the depositing / issuing side sends a single ChannelMessage.
 The 'message' attribute of this ChannelMessage is an instance of
 PlainChannel_Deposit:

 ###PlainChannel_Deposit:
 Attributes:
 * 'amount': number.
 The amount (in Satoshi).

+The non-issuing side replies with a single ChannelMessage, containing an instance of IOUChannel_Address:

+###PlainChannel_Deposit:
+Attributes:
+* 'address': string.
+The Bitcoin address to send the channel balance to on withdrawing (base58check-encoded).
+For now, P2SH addresses are not supported.

 ##Withdrawing
-This is not yet implemented.
-Presumably, this involves a two-step operation, where the non-issuing peer first sends a Bitcoin address to the issuing peer, who then sends back a Bitcoin transaction that sends the required amount to that address.
+When one of the sides wishes to close the channel, it sends a ChannelMessage to the other side, containing an instance of PlainChannel_Withdraw:

+###PlainChannel_Withdraw:
+Attributes:
+* (This message has no attributes.)

+After sending/receiving this message, no more micro-transactions are accepted.

+Once the issuing side detects that there are no more ongoing micro-transactions, it creates a Bitcoin transaction that sends the owed amount to the address of the non-issuing side.
+It publishes this transaction on the Bitcoin network, and sends a ChannelMessage to the other side, containing an instance of
+IOUChannel_WithdrawTransaction:

+###IOUChannel_WithdrawTransaction:
+Attributes:
+* 'transaction': string.
+The serialized Bitcoin transaction.

 ##Fund locking